bcgov/digital-policy/README.md

  Purpose

- •	Enable optimized use of government IM IT assets and enhanced services to citizens through a forward-thinking, cohesive and user-focused    policy framework.
+ •	Enable optimized use of government IM IT assets and enhanced services to citizens through a forward-thinking, cohesive and user-      focused policy framework.
 •	Publish a modern and effective Core Policy on IM IT.
 •	Enable streamlined future development of other corporate policy instruments, and iteration in response to emerging needs and priorities.

 What Do We Mean By “Policy Framework”?
 •	Enable streamlined development of policy instruments in response to emerging needs and priorities as we transition to digital.
 •	Enable business owners and program areas to situate their IM IT-related work within the wider policy landscape.
 •	Accountability.